blythejane/covpn/README.md

 The main data source used to inform this analysis is the CoVPN Vaccine Trial Screening Registry powered by Oracle APEX.
 The online survey is available here https://coronaviruspreventionnetwork.org/clinical-study-volunteer/.

+Start by running the analysis of the CoVPN registry located in the file covpn_registry_analysis.R.